 King Richard I, Lionheart, 1189 to 1199

 Third and eldest surviving son of Henry II, Richard had little interest in Britain, except for using it as a bank to finance his Middle Eastern and Continental ambitions.
 As soon as he had succeeded his father, Richard began selling the offices of state and even Scotland to raise money for his cherished crusade.
 England during his time was run by a series of justiciars who in effect were regents.
 Richard only returned to his kingdom once in 1194 to put down the rebellion of his brother Prince John and to be crowned a second time.
 The rest of his reign was spent in incessant wars in the Holy Land and France.
 The king’s lack of interest in Britain was not held by his mother, Eleanor of Aquitaine, or his justiciars who intervened particularly in Wales, launching major campaigns in 1190, 1195 and 1198.
-Richard was finally killed by a crossbow bolt while besieging a minor castle in the Limoges.
+In Normandy he was responsible for building the superlative Chateau Gaillard.
+Richard was finally killed by a crossbow bolt while besieging the minor castle of Chalus-Chabrol in the Limoges.
 He was just 41.

 King John, Lackland, 1199 to 1216